croz-ltd/dpcmder/README.md

-ArrowRight / l       - scroll items right (useful for long names) Shift+ArrowLeft / J  - navigate to the previous view for the current side Shift+ArrowRight / L - navigate to the next view for the current side Space                - select current item
+ArrowRight / l       - scroll items right (useful for long names) Shift+ArrowLeft / J  - navigate to the previous view for the current side Shift+ArrowRight / L - navigate to the next view for the current side H                    - show view history list - can jump to any view in the current history Space                - select current item
 TAB                  - switch from left to right panel and vice versa Return               - enter directory